dann1/one-deploy/arch_single_shared.md

 ## The complete inventory file

-The following file show the complete settings to install a single front-end with two hosts using local storage:
+The following file show the complete settings to install a single front-end with two hosts using shared storage:

 ```yaml
 ---